 Of course, pet food companies producing kibble will never conduct research evaluating the levels of these compounds in their products, since the results would be catastrophic for sales.
-But the nonprofit organization CANWI (Companion Animal Nutrition and Wellness Institute), which Dr. Raditic and I co-founded, is.

 The results of the first study comparing AGEs in dry, canned, and fresh food are in.
 Just as you would expect there are significantly more of these damaging chemical compounds in canned and dry food, as compared to raw pet food.
 A lifetime of consuming only highly refined foods and no real, fresh food has the same consequences in all mammals - ill health.